 Get practical tips and learn about government programs that can help you through difficult times.

 Declaring bankruptcy may be the only way to deal with your creditors, if your business fails and you are unable to pay your debts.
 When you are in bankruptcy, your creditors cannot take your inventory or your assets to cover the amount you owe them, or garnish your wages if you get a job.
-A bankruptcy trustee will take your assets and sell or use them to pay off your creditors.
+A licensed insolvency trustee will take your assets and sell or use them to pay off your creditors.

 If you are considering declaring bankruptcy, follow these steps provided by the Office of the Superintendent of Bankruptcy.